Warehouse Mobile App

 User Testing

 The team (PM and UX) flew back to Texas to conduct some user testing sessions .
 Our goal was to test our flow with at least 5 warehouse associates.
 We ended up testing with 6 users.
 For the tests, I created a prototype using Invsion.
-We had the warehouse associates test on a tablet.
-We also came up with a list of assumptions to test against.
+We came up with a list of assumptions to test against.
 Doing this helps us determine how well (or not) the sessions went.
-See below for some quick findings.
+See below for some additional info and findings.

 None of the users were able to determine that they should scan the barcode on the pick list in order to begin the picking flow.